 After Prohibition, Bunco group activity declined in the major cities of the country, but spread to the suburbs as housing development and migratory population expanded nationally.
 Not much was heard about Bunco activity from 1940-1980 (WW1, Korea, Vietnam).
 Since the early 1980’s Bunco activity has increased due to a combination of circumstances; a return to traditional family values, a sense of neighborhood and community and, the desire and need for social interaction.
 Traditionally most Bunco groups consist of 12 players (usually groups of women & occasionally couples).
 Kids are even beginning to play at parties and other social events.
 Playing Bunco is great way to maintain relationships and make new friends.

 (provided by Judy, a long time Resident of Five Oaks) Dated June 2, 2018

 The Hungarian Club of the Triangle has been meeting at the Five Oaks Clubhouse for over fifteen (15) years.
 The first Hungarian Festival was held at the Clubhouse in 2012, and an invitation extended to the Five Oaks Community.
 The decorations and the fine art pieces are put together by the Hungarian Folk, and authentic Hungarian dishes are prepared and served.
 Beautiful traditional decorations are created and demonstrated by these amazingly talented people.
 Needless to say, it has been a great success!

 In later years, the Five Oaks Community has had the opportunity to enjoy this lovely traditional event on a few occasions.
 This year we have good news.
-Rumor has it that we will again have the Festival at our Clubhouse ~ maybe sometime in November.
-So stay tuned ~ when we get that date, you’ll get that date!
+The Festival is now scheduled for November 4, 2018 at the Clubhouse.
+Don’t miss this fun event.
+Join us!

 (Information provided by four long time Butternut Road Homeowners)